Is Now a Good Time to Buy Stocks?

 There are pros and cons to purchasing stocks during volatile times, and ultimately, it comes down to what’s right for you and your goals.
 Because the stakes can be higher, you may want to consider speaking to a financial advisor before you make your next move.

-“Find someone you feel connected with and let them help you make those decisions, and create a financial plan if you don’t already have one.”
+It's important to find someone you feel connected with and let them help you make those decisions, and create a financial plan if you don’t already have one.

-Kyle agrees, and advocates for seeking out an advisor who is a fiduciary, like we are.
+"You should also seek out an advisor who is a fiduciary, like we are," says Kyle.
 “A fiduciary advisor is obligated to put your needs first.”
 Also, remember that all advisors make product recommendations, but you may want to consider those who don’t get fees or commissions based on what products they recommend.

 “We aren’t commissioned-based here,” he says.
 “And I think that gives our clients more open to the possibilities in the products we do recommend.”